mrusli/swi/PYRAMIX-SYSTEM-SWI/src/main/resources/readme.txt

+3.8.3 - 23/01/2022
+- Put the customer name in the inventory note before customer order is saved

 3.8.2 - 11/01/2022
 - SettlementListInfo not using the hibernate function to retrieve the customer due to limitations in the production database
 - CustomerOrderListInfo not using the hibernate function to retrieve the customer due to limitations in the production database